The Revelation of the Seven Trumpets: the Greatest Prophecy Ever Told, Few Can Hear.

 He that bears witness of these says, “Yes, I am coming speedily.”
 Amein.
 Yes, come, Master Yeshua!
 The favor of our Master Yeshua Messiah be with the set-apart ones.
 Amein.
 (Rev 22:20-21)

-But do we properly understand the revelation of the seven trumpets?
+But do we properly understand the revelation of the seven seals, the seven trumpets, and the seven bowls?
 Do we correctly read the prophecy of the seven trumpets, as the Highest has written it?

 Before going any further in the revelation of the seven trumpets and in the events of the Tribulation, we need to first understand how the prophecy was written.

 First, we should know that the Book of Revelation was written in a Hebraic mindset, which is very important to keep in mind while reading this study.
-Then, we should also note that the prophecy of the seven seals, the seven trumpets and the seven bowls with their plagues was written from two perspectives: from the heaven’s point of view and from the earth’s point of view.
-What it means is that in the heavens they announced as prophetic events, i.e. the thunders of the seven trumpets, but, here down on the earth they are perceived as a tribulation.
+Then, we should also note that the prophecy of the seven seals, the seven trumpets and the seven bowls with their plagues was written from two perspectives: (1) from the heaven’s point of view and (2) from the earth’s point of view.
+What it means is that in the heavens they are announced as prophetic events, i.e., the thunders of the seven trumpets, but here down on the earth they are perceived as a tribulation.
+Let us begin.

 Hebraic mindset vs. Greco-Roman mindset: the key to understand the Revelation of the seven trumpets